dwd0tcom/strava-scriptable-widget/README.md

 Download and install **strava.js** to you and place the small widget on your homescreen.
 Long-tap the widget and select *Edit "Scriptable"* .
 For Script select the Strava Script you just created, for Parameters past the Parameters you just created with the Shortcut.
 (They should be in your clipboard).

 ## Next Steps

+- [ ]  Offline fallback, if API is offline

+- [ ]  Highlight Image as background

+- [ ]  Medium and Large Widget?